Unthrottled/distributed-tracing/README.md

     http://localhost:10004/charlie

+#### Zulu Service

 Lastly we end with Zulu Service, which is-wait for it-in the "zulu-service" directory.
-Big surprise!!
+_Big surprise!!_
 Much like Bravo Service, it has no external dependencies.
 Exposing an HTTP GET REST api on port 10005 (I made these first, see the pattern in the ports?).
 This is the following resource:

     http://localhost:10005/zulu

+#### Running the Cluster

 To run any server in this repository just do the following.
-1. Open a command line with the server you want to start as the present working directory (PWD)
+1. Open a command line with the server you want to start as the present working directory.
 1. Run 'gradle bootRun'.

-I would start the servers in the following order.
+I would recommend starting the servers in the following order.

 1. Zipkin
 1. Eureka